zkck/zkck.github.io/content/about.md

 Hey, I'm Zak.

-I'm a software engineer based in Switzerland, currently working as an IT consultant at [ipt](https://ipt.ch/en/).
+I'm a software engineer based in Switzerland, currently working at [DeepJudge](https://www.deepjudge.ai/).
 I've had professional experience in cybersecurity, software engineering, and cloud-native infrastructure.
 I'm passionate about so many topics in computer science, and love learning a little bit more everyday.